COBRAPROsimulator/COBRAPRO/paper/paper.md

   - `DFN_LSA_HPPC.m`: LSA on HPPC profile

 Here, we provide a brief summary of the parameter identification examples located in the `Examples/Parameter_Identification_Routines` directory.
 In this folder, two example codes are provided, demonstrating a two-step parameter identification process using experimental data obtained from LG INR21700-M50T cells [@pozzato_data_2022].
 In step 1, `DFN_pso_0_05C.m` identifies the stoichiometric parameters using C/20 discharge data.
 In step 2, `DFN_pso_HPPC.m` identifies the electrolyte transport and kinetic parameters using HPPC data.
 The remaining DFN parameters are assumed to be known and obtained from LG INR21700-M50 cells [@chen_development_2020].
+The last example shows validation of the identified parameters using urban dynamometer driving schedule (UDDS) experimental data.

 ## Example 1: C/20 Discharge Identification
 In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, their respective upper and lower bounds, experimental data, PSO settings, etc. A preview of the `User Input` section is provided here.